majabojarska/blog/content/devlog/_index.md

 ## 2025-07-31

-Attended a workshop on ham radio antenna building techniques.
+Xiegu G90 comes with a single-fuse power supply cable (positive rail).
+That's nice of the manufacturer to do, but it's not enough to protect from certain failure modes.
+To alleviate this risk, I've added another cable ([littel](https://www.littelfuse.com/))fuse, to the ground wire.
+Don't be fooled by the red insulation – the fuse socket came pre-wired and sealed, so I had to cut a piece of the original black cable out 😉.

+{{ image(src="img/devlog/2025-07-31-littelfuse-radio-cable.webp", alt="Added", position="center") }}

+K0NR shared a [nice write-up](https://www.k0nr.com/wordpress/2020/03/one-fuse-or-two/) on when and why you might wanna have two fuses (one on each lead), instead of one.

 ---

 ## 2025-07-30

-Writing a post (continued) on my homelab rack display.
+Writing a post on my homelab rack display (continued).

 ---

 ## 2025-07-29

 Finished rewiring and mapped out the hardware on my modded Petlibro PLAF101.
 Luna (the kitty) provided valuable feedback throughout the process.

 {{ image(src="img/devlog/2025-07-29-plaf101.webp", alt="Modded Petlibro PLAF101 internals", position="center") }}